TheDucky-2/DataLabX/README.md

 # 📊 DataLab (v0.1 Pre-Release)

-A beginner-friendly Python library for understanding, diagnosing, and preparing data.
+A beginner-friendly Python library for understanding, diagnosing, and preparing real-world data.

 ## What is DataLab?

-DataLab is a **Python** library designed to make data understanding, diagnosis, cleaning, and preprocessing simple, intuitive, and beginner-friendly - without sacrificing correctness or performance.
+DataLab is a **Python** library designed to make data understanding, diagnosis, cleaning, and preprocessing **intentional, explainable, and beginner-safe** - without sacrificing correctness or performance.

 It is built for: